-- Real wages basically constant if not falling since 1992 - GDP per capita rising (suggesting a rise in total factor productivity) - What are the mechanisms behind this constant real wage? - Unemployment rate rising until 2005 and falling thereafter - Shift in distributional shares between capital and labour see Jaumotte and Tytell (2007, fig. 5.7) [show pdf-figure] - Big question waiting for a detailed answer
+- Real wages basically constant if not falling since 1992 - GDP per capita rising (suggesting a rise in total factor productivity) - What are the mechanisms behind this (almost) constant real wage? - Unemployment rate rising until 2005 and falling thereafter - Shift in distributional shares between capital and labour see Jaumotte and Tytell (2007, fig. 5.7) and next page - Big question waiting for a detailed answer